Reducing Model Jitter: Stable Re-training of Semantic Parsers in Production Environments: Conclusion

 \section{Conclusion}

-Our experiments demonstrated substantial disagreement across multiple predictions from models trained on the same conversational semantic parsing datasets.
-We showed that for ``production-sized'' models co-distillation increases agreement without loss of accuracy.
-Furthermore, on noisy data simulating a production environment, the effect is even more drastic.
-When considering resource usage, we find minimal tradeoff for co-distillation as well.
+Our experiments showed that there exists substantial churn across runs when re-training models on the same conversational semantic parsing datasets.
+We showed that for ``production-sized'' models, co-distillation with label smoothing increases agreement without loss of accuracy.
+Furthermore, on noisy data simulating a real-world environment, the improvement is even more drastic.
+When we account for resource usage along with accuracy, we provide strong evidence that co-distillation provides the sweet spot compared to methods like hard/soft distillation and ensembling.